pingcap/docs/tidb-cloud/configure-sql-users.md

 ## Create a SQL user

-To create a SQL use, take the following steps:
+To create a SQL user, take the following steps:

 1. In the [TiDB Cloud console](https://tidbcloud.com/), go to the [**Clusters**](https://tidbcloud.com/console/clusters) page of your project.